Cúcuta: Telecommunications

 The city's telecommunications services include payphones, WiMAX wireless networks, and mobile phone networks (GSM, CDMA, and TDMA).

 Telecom Colombia offers the services of local, national, and international telephone and broadband ADSL Internet.
 There are three mobile telephone operators: Comcel, Movistar, and Tigo.

 Transport

-For travel outside the city, there is a bus station called "Terminal de Transportes" (to be replaced by a new one), the Camilo Daza International Airport (Colombia) and the Juan Vicente Gómez International Airport (Venezuela).
-Eighty years ago the city had the "Railroad of Cúcuta", which connected with Venezuela.
+For travel outside the city, there is a bus station called "Terminal de Transportes", the Camilo Daza International Airport (Colombia) and the Juan Vicente Gómez International Airport (Venezuela).
+Until 1960, the city was served by the Cúcuta railroad, which connected it with Venezuela.

-The main forms of public transportation are the bus (or collective) and taxicabs.
-In addition, National Planning has a project to build a mass transit system, under the name "Metrobus" (Cucuta).
+The main forms of public transportation are buses (colectivos) and taxicabs.
+In addition, National Planning has a project to build a mass transit system, under the name "Metrobus" (Cúcuta).

 The highway to Bucaramanga (renovated in January 2007) connects Cúcuta with Bogotá, Medellín, and Cali.
 The highway to Ocaña connects the city with Barranquilla, Cartagena, and Santa Marta, and the highway to San Cristóbal connects it with Caracas.